MarineRoboticsGroup/SwarmRobot/README.md

 1. Set up NUC and Nano with software (Ubuntu 18.04 and ROS).
 For the Nano, downloading ROS is a little trickier due to its arm-based architecture but JetsonHacks has nice, full software downloads.
 It's worth noting that the Jetson software can only be booted from a micro-sd card whereas the NUC could boot off of a flash drive.
 2. Connect the NUC to local wifi and the Nano to NUC via ethernet (Nano doesn't have wifi access).
+3. Set static IP addresses with nm-connection-editor for the NUC and Nano on both wifi and ethernet sides, as IP addresses are dynamically assigned
-3. Set up chrome remote desktop on NUC so you can visualize its GUI.
+4. Set up chrome remote desktop on NUC so you can visualize its GUI.
 Set up ssh for Nano (chrome remote doesn't support arm-based architecture) with openssh.
+5. Dynamixel and RPLiDAR usb ports are also dynamically assigned on NUC but specific to each component, set symlinks in respective launch files via /etc/udev/rules
-4. Connect to the NUC via chrome remote and ssh into Nano to begin.
+6. Connect to the NUC via chrome remote and ssh into Nano to begin.
 While the above section on installing all necessary RealSense software is fine, sudo apt-get install ros-melodic-realsense2-camera downloads all necessary software to the Nano.
-5. Set EXPORT ROS_MASTER_URI and EXPORT ROS_IP to Nano's IP address so you can run Rviz from NUC while running the RealSense through the Nano.
+7. Set EXPORT ROS_MASTER_URI and EXPORT ROS_IP to Nano's IP address so you can run Rviz from NUC while running the RealSense through the Nano.
+To launching Nano launch files from NUC requires specific env. variables and a path set with a host key, which is explained in more depth below.

 ## Hardware setup
 -----------------